nickkuijpers/laravel-custom-post-manager/README.md

 to the Vue component and will be used as the post type for saving the post.
 To see the power of the post types, try changing the {post_type} variable into something like
 'post' and you will be adding and listing posts to the 'post' post type in the database.

-In the dummy view, the component name is dynamically created.
-I advice you to hardcode this value when you are using this in a certain page like http://yourdomain.com/cms/page where the component name is page or the type of post type you require.
+*In the demo view, the component name is dynamically created.
+I advice you to hardcode this value when you are using this in a certain page like http://yourdomain.com/cms/page where the component name is page or the type of post type you require.*

+The `page` post type is whitelisted in the config/niku-cms.php so you will be able to use this demo setup.

 ```
 http://domain.com/niku-cms/demo/{post_type}